Mortgage applications slow; refinances retreat

 Use the mortgage calculator below to how much you might save with a refinance into one of today's low mortgage rates.

-Demand also falls for loans to buy homes
+Demand falls for loans to buy homes

 Take a look at today's best mortgage rates offered by lenders in your area: